BladeRunnerJS/brjs-appcache/README.md

 - To link it in to your application the plugin provides the `appcache.url` tag handler.
 This tag will replaced with the URL to the manifest file, so you should set the `manifest` attribute on the `html` element to use the tag as its value.
     - In other words your html element should look something like `<html manifest="<@appcache.url@/>">`

+> The HTML `<base href="..." />` tag is incompatible with the appcache plugin.
+BRJS <= v0.8 applications by default are created with the base tag in `index.html`, so *this will need to be removed before the appcache plugin will work*.
+This is OK - the use of the base tag was added by bladerunner to replicate some of the appcache functionality, but now you're using the real thing you don't need it any more!

+<a name="enableInDev"></a>
 #### Dev
-<a name="enableInDev"></a>In dev, the manifest URL is blank by default so the appcache will not be used.
+In dev, the manifest URL is blank by default so the appcache will not be used.

 - You can test the appcache in dev by manually specifying an appcache version in the config file.
 See the [Configuration](#configuration) section for details on how to do this.